 Before you fumble with the cards, click on the bottom-right button to open the cards’ settings:

-I like the cards’ ratio to be 3×5, but you can change it to what you want.
+I like the cards’ ratio of 3×5, but you can change it to what you want.
 Depending on how much text there will be on the cards (I will talk about this later), consider checking the “Use small font” box and making the Size larger.
 Once you are happy with the way your cards look, click on the menu View -> Corkboard Options and check all three options:

 This will make sure that your corkboard also shows the colors you defined above.
 Here’s an example:

-Do you see the second card on the first row?
+Do you see the second card in the first row?
 It has two extra lines on the right: one red and one green.
 What are those?
 Those are Keyword markers.
 Basically, each piece of text allows the setting of one or more keywords.
 I use these to mark my characters.
 In my example above, Chapter 1 involves two of my main characters, Justin and Cora.
 Here’s how the definition looks like in the Meta-data panel:

 To add new keywords, click on the + sign.
 If you want to edit a keyword’s color, click on that settings gear, which will take you to the keyword edit panel.
 Over there, you can double-click the color and change it.